Alexander512023/Winter/README.md

 Directory structure is based on Maven quickstart archetype.
 Packages reflect the basic functionality and are devided into three branches: server, cache, logger.
 All code is covered with unit-tests.
 In test branch you could find the examples of how framework can be used by client side.

-[Javadoc](https://alexander512023.github.io/WinterJavadoc/) - see for further details.
+[Javadoc](https://alexander512023.github.io/WinterJavadoc/) - review for further details about main packages, classes and interfaces.

 Project receives a series of properties via corresponding Properties object, which you should configure on client side(values entered for example):